 Check out the available accommodation options in Eforie Sud.

 How to get to Plaja Tuzla?
 By car.

-Plaja Tuzla is the modest beach from a village, which is becoming increasingly popular with those wanting to escape the loud beach music and barbeque smoke.
+Plaja Tuzla is a modest beach in a village which is becoming increasingly popular with those wanting to escape the loud beach music and barbeque smoke.

 Some even compare it to Greece.

-If you ask me, this beach is 10 times better than the one in Vama Veche.
+If you ask me, this beach is ten times better than the one in Vama Veche.

 Check out the available accommodation options in Tuzla.